C3PablO/pablo-romero-jaren-site/_posts/en/transforming-doodles-into-art.md

 ![](/assets/images/posts/doodles/00.png)

-Here is the final project for an illustration course I took from one of my favorite Swedish artists, Mattias Adolfsson.
-The course goes through his creative process and how to achieve beautiful illustrations just from appreciating small things in life and a bit of imagination.
+Here is my final project for an illustration course that I took from one of my favorite Swedish artists, Mattias Adolfsson.
+The course guides you through his creative process and teaches you how to create beautiful illustrations simply by appreciating the small things in life and using your imagination.

 ![](/assets/images/posts/doodles/01.png)